-Derivative financial instruments in the form of cross currency interest rate swaps are entered into for the purposes of hedging foreign exchange risk.
+Derivative financial instruments in the form of cross-currency interest rate swaps are entered into for the purposes of hedging foreign exchange risk.
 These derivative financial instruments are recorded at fair value in the financial statements.
 Fair value is the amount at which a financial instrument could be exchanged in an arm's length transaction between informed and willing parties.
 Where available, market values have been used to determine fair values.
 In other cases, fair values have been calculated using quotations from independent financial institutions, or by discounting expected cash flows at prevailing market rates.

-As at 31 March 2020, the fair value of these derivative financial instruments resulted in an external asset of £4,317,000 (2019: £204,600) which is matched by amounts owed by the company to its immediate parent company of £4,317,000 (2019: £204,600).
-The gross notional amounts of the external and inter-company derivative contracts was £37,651,000 (2019: £37,651,000).
-The net notional principal of contracts, including both external and intercompany derivatives, was £Nil (2019: £Nil) with a net foreign exchange exposure of £Nil (2019: £Nil).
-The future cash flows from these derivatives are not affected by changes in the GBP/USD exchange rate.
+As at 31 March 2021, the net fair value of these derivative financial instruments resulted in an external liability of £4,589,000 (2020: Asset £4,317,000) which is matched by amounts owed to the company by its immediate parent company of £4,589,000 (2020: £4,317,000 owed by).
+The gross notional amounts of the external and intercompany derivative contracts was £91,313,000 (2020: £37,651,000).
+The net notional principal of contracts, including both external and intercompany derivatives, was £Nil (2020: £Nil) with a net foreign exchange exposure of £Nil (2020: £Nil).
+The future cash flows from these derivatives are not affected by changes in the GBP/USD or GBP/EUR exchange rates.
 The contracts have fixed settlement dates.